ttulttul/ComfyUI-FlowMatching-Upscaler/docs/LEARNINGS.md

   pulling matplotlib into the dependency tree.
 Adding inline axis ticks and channel indices removed the guesswork when correlating bars with latent channels.
+- Loading DyPE’s Qwen Image patch locally (outside of ComfyUI’s package loader) required explicit import fallbacks and dynamic module loading so both pytest stubs and the live runtime share a single implementation without relying on the ambient `src` namespace.